uio-bmi/compairr/README.md

 available.
 For the time being, please cite the following if you use CompAIRR in any published work:

-* Rognes T, Scheffer L, Greiff V, Sandve GK (2021) **CompAIRR: Efficient computation of adaptive immune receptor repertoire-similarity allowing non-exact sequence matching.** (in prep.)
+* Rognes T, Scheffer L, Greiff V, Sandve GK (2021) **CompAIRR: ultra-fast comparison of adaptive immune receptor repertoires by exact and approximate sequence matching.** (in prep.)

 ## Support